 I was in San Diego last week giving a guest lecture to students in the Craft Beer and Urban Economies class at the University of California-San Diego.
 The course is taught by my friend and colleague, Julie Wartell.
 As part of the class, students get the opportunity to visit and tour a local brewery.
 I was fortunate enough that my trip to San Diego coincided with a visit the class made to Seek Beer Co.

 Julie, myself, and about 25 students descended on Seek Brewery early on a Sunday afternoon.
-The brewery is located in the city’s North Park neighborhood, described by some locals as “the best beer neighborhood in the nation,
+Established in 2022, the brewery is located in the city’s North Park neighborhood, described by some locals as “the best beer neighborhood in the nation,” Like most craft breweries, it is relatively small.
+According to data provided to the Brewers Association, Seek produced 411 barrels of beer in 2023.
+It does have capacity for growth, however.

 Our group was met at the brewery by founder and owner, Dave Ohmer.
 As with any brewery tour I go on, what interests me the most is hearing the owner talk about their background, their passion for brewing, and the opportunities and challenges that they see for their brewery and the industry more broadly.

 Dave grew up in Cincinnati, Ohio.
 His emotional ties to this marvelous Midwest city are still evident in the Bengals banner that has pride of place in his production space.
 A interesting feature of Dave’s journey to brewer and brewery owner is that he never home brewed.
-This highly unusual in the brewing industry.
+This is highly unusual in the brewing industry.
 Data show that approximately 90% of today’s commercial craft brewers started on their professional journey as home homebrewers.
 During college, where he studied music, Dave waited tables at Downtown Grill and Brewery in Knoxville, TN.
 One day he asked the owners if he could volunteer in the brewhouse.
 His volunteer position transitioned to a paid position and from scrubbing floors and cleaning kegs he worked his way up to full-time brewer.
 Additional positions at Saw Works Brewing in Knoxville and Whole Foods Brewing Co. and Urban South Brewery in Houston, TX allowed Dave to expand his knowledge base and hone his brewing skills.

 With a Bengals bag in the background, Dave Ohmer tells us about the brewing process